josephbalatrokerry/JokingAround/README.md

 # Your average Balatro mod…

-That adds 17 new Jokers in total:
+That adds 22.5 new Jokers in total:

-> 5 Rare Jokers
+> 6 Rare Jokers

-> 6 Uncommon Jokers
+> 8 Uncommon Jokers

-> 5 Common Jokers
+> 7 Common Jokers

 > 1 Legendary Joker

+> Smiley Face Jr
+>
+Oh, and there's also one new Deck - Everchanging Deck.
+I dare you to run Baron + Mime build on it

-(All Jokers are unlocked from the beginning)
+(All Jokers are unlocked from the beginning).

 (USES QUANTUM ENHANCEMENTS!
 May cause weird behaviour when combined with other mods)